Testing Purchases in ZenCart Store

 1. Test with a real purchase.

-Testing with a real purchase in a real transaction between two different party is the best way to test.
+Testing with a real purchase in a real transaction between two different parties is the best way to test.
 And should be done at least once before you can say that the application is fully functional.
 If you do not want to pay the product price, you can go into the admin control panel and change the product price to something small such as two cents.
 But remember to change it back to the correct price after the test.

 2. Testing with PayPal Sandbox